 B.S. in Speech, Northwestern University

-Dr. Kimberly P. Johnson joins the faculty, at Tennessee State University, as an Assistant Professor of Speech Communication.
-She brings, to the Department of Communication, a womanist rhetorical lens along with research that sits at the intersection of rhetoric; women’s studies; womanist preaching; womanist theology; African American rhetoric, studies, and preaching; cultural criticism; and rhetorical/human agency.
+Dr. Kimberly P. Johnson joins the faculty, at Tennessee State University, as an Assistant Professor of Communication Studies.
+She brings, to the Department of Communication, her areas of specialization; Political, Religious, and African American Rhetoric, Rhetorical Criticism, Cultural Criticism and Womanism.
 Dr. Johnson has presented her research at professional communication associations such as: National Communication Association, Rhetoric Society of America, Southern States Communication Association, and Tennessee Communication Association.

 Dr. Johnson has taught undergraduate students in the Communication Department at The University of Memphis, Southwest Tennessee Community College, and Xavier University of Louisiana.
 Her teaching areas include: Public Speaking/Oral Communication, Honors Public Speaking, Rhetorical Criticism, Fundamentals of Communication, African American Rhetoric, and Persuasion.
 She has also worked as an Adjunct Professor at McCormick Theological Seminary, in their ACTS Doctor of Ministry in Preaching Program, where she taught Womanist Preaching.